 “Data-driven web applications”.
 That’s what most of us are building.
 That means our application takes in data, processes it and then displays the processed (and / or raw) data in some form.

 If you’ve been developing websites for a while, you’ve probably had to deal with DOM manipulations of some sort.
 These DOM manipulations aren’t straightforward and the code that we end up with isn’t very pretty.
 Libraries like jQuery made DOM manipulation easier, but the resulting code still looks clunky.

 Displaying data isn’t the only challenging task.
 Dealing with user inputs and updating values can become tiring very quickly.

 That’s exactly why we have front-end frameworks like Angular.
 They make it easier for us to mainpulate and bind data.

-Recently, we spoke about the basics of routing with Angular 2.
-We covered everything from configuring the router to adding basic routes to your application.
+Recently, we spoke about the basics of Angular router.
+We covered everything from configuring angular router to adding basic routes to your application.
 If you’re just getting started with Angular 2 routing, glance over the other article.

 We’ve equipped our users with the ability to move around our application.
 They can see different components based on the route they are on.
 We can link our users to different parts of our application with

 RouterLink and highlight those links when the route is active with

 We’ve also covered how to add routes in child modules instead of having a massive